wellyshen/react-cool-inview/README.md

 - Understand [how visibility is calculated](https://w3c.github.io/IntersectionObserver/v2/#calculate-visibility-algo).
 - Visibility is much more expensive to compute than intersection, only use it when needed.

-To enable Intersection Observer v2, we must set the `trackVisibility` and `delay` options.
+To use Intersection Observer v2, we must set the `trackVisibility` and `delay` options.

 ```js
 import React, { useRef } from 'react';